ThauTran/SharingIsCaring-SizC/CracktheChair/OSINT.md

       * Adding columns, specifying what information we want to "monitor" in twitter: Geo cordinate, @Username, Date...

 **19. Facebook OSINT**
+  - Using Searching function in Facebook is good enought for gathering information.
+  - Other tool:
+    + Intelx.io(#https://intelx.io/) - `View page source` by using RIGHT CLICK, then find USERID

 **20. Instagram OSINT**
 **21. Snapchat OSINT**
 **22. Reddit OSINT**